jeffreycwitt/pl339/docs/02-the-medium-is-the-message.md

 {:.rquestion}
 What does McLuhan mean by "hot" and "cold"?
 What are some of the characteristics (or "modalities") associated with each type?
 Can you anticipate ways that these characteristics might affect how a message is received by human beings?

-As a provisional summary, I have identified a few characteristics that are repeatedly emphasized as having a considerable affect on how a message is received and the overall social impact of that message.
+As a provisional summary, I have identified a few characteristics that are repeatedly emphasized as having a considerable effect on how a message is received and the overall social impact of that message.

 I hope this is a list we can develop and refine during our semester of reading together.